Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 Weakness and lethargy in anemic dogs occur because there are not enough red blood cells to carry sufficient oxygen to the dog's heart, brain, muscles, and tissues.
 With less oxygen carried to vital organs, the result is less energy, which leads to feelings of fatigue.

 Deprived of the gift of voice, dogs can't tell us they are feeling tired.
 Instead, they may manifest signs of low energy by lagging behind on walks, becoming slow to get up from lying down, and they may also sleep more.
-If allowed to progress, anemia may become severe, and the dog may reach a point of not even being able to lift the head.
+If allowed to progress, anemia may become severe, and the dog may reach a point of not even being able to lift its head.

 Sometimes these signs may be initially chalked up to the dog just not temporarily feeling right (having an "off day") or perhaps getting old.
 Depending on the underlying cause of the anemia, these episodes of feeling weak and tired may manifest occasionally, and then the dog bounces back, or they may have a more ongoing, chronic nature.